as2518/ConfigCollector/README.md

-# GetRouterConfig
+# ConfigCollector
-Router configuration management tool.
+This tool collects the configuration file of multiple routers.
+We created ConfigCollector, in order to manage router's configuration files using Git system.

-# Support router's OSs
+# Support router's OS
 - JUNOS
 - IOS-XR
 - IOS